Bloody Mary is a classic cocktail made of tomato juice, vodka and a touch of heat to bring some veggies into your diet.

-For those last days of cold, before the heat comes, just a little hot Bloody Mary drink will warm you up!
-Those are so delicious and different then most cocktails, it’s a bit of everything; spice, veggies, vodka… Back in Canada, where I’m from, they do drink a version with Clamato juice (mildly spicy clam broth and tomato juice) instead of simple tomato juice, they call it Bloody Caesar.
-Since Clamato isn’t easy to find in Europe… maybe in latin american stores… I have to use tomato juice, and spice it up.
-Also add to import a few thing from Canada to make it, like the celery salt, which I think is an important element to this drink.
+For those last days of winter, before the heat comes, just a little hot Bloody Mary drink will warm you up!
+A drink made largely of vegetables is a tad different.
+It’s a bit of everything; spices, veggies, vodka… Back in Canada, where I’m from, they do a version with Clamato juice (mildly spicy clam broth and tomato juice) instead of simple tomato juice, they call it Bloody Caesar.
+Since Clamato isn’t easy to find in Europe where I live… I have to use tomato juice, and spice it up!
+I’ve also added some celery salt, which I think is an important element to this drink.

 So here is the recipe for this spicy Bloody Mary.

-- 250ml tomato juice
+- 250 ml tomato juice

-- cracked black pepper
+- 1/4 black pepper

-- 8 drops of tabasco
+- 8 drops Tabasco

-- a celery stalk
+- 1 celery stalk

-- Add all the ingredients to a glass of your choice
+- Add all the ingredients to a glass of your choice.

-- Mix it up with the celery stalk
+- Mix it up with the celery stalk.

 Pingback: Pâté Chinois/shepherd’s pie with a Spanish Twist